In this post, I’m exploring the 17 perfect bean to cup coffee machines of 2022 in the UK.

 Which are the perfect for milk texture

-If milk texture and control over texture and temperature are important to you, my personal favourite is the Gaggia Magenta plus, just due to the truth that it’s a in fact clever bean to cup machine with the sort of features bean to cup users would want, nevertheless it has a pro steam wand, allowing you to create excellent texture without the faff of removing the Panarello and not having a pipe which is rather long enough to reach into the milk jug.
+If milk texture and control over texture and temperature are important to you, my personal favourite is the Gaggia Magenta plus, just due to the truth that it’s a in fact clever bean to cup machine with the kind of features bean to cup users would want, nevertheless it has a pro steam wand, allowing you to create great texture without the faff of removing the Panarello and not having a pipe which is rather long enough to reach into the milk jug.

 Check Price – Gaggia Direct